Cultivating rituals and drawing boundaries can actually help you have a stress-less holiday season and enjoy these moments all the more!

 Take 15 minutes to make a cozy drink, sit down with your spouse, partner or family and create your lists together.
 Make 2 separate lists.

 - A list of ‘wishes’

 Your non-negotiable list should be the things you absolutely NEED + WANT to get done.
 Think of these items as if all else failed you would still be “successful” and content.
-Your list does not need to be what society or Pinterest says it has to be…in fact, there have been years where I very intentionally did not send Christmas cards or even gift much due to moving internationally and I was totally ok with that!
+Your list does not need to be what society or Pinterest says it has to be…in fact, there have been years where I very intentionally did not send Christmas cards or even purchase gifts.

 Here’s a few of my non-negotiable plans this season: